microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
   static CooperativeMatrix Load(WorkgroupSpirvPointer<Type> data,
                                 uint32_t stride);

   // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from
+  // data[index] using the given memory layout, stride, and memory access mask.
+  //
+  // The layout and stride will be passed to the SPIR-V instruction as is.
+The
+  // precise meaning can be found in the specification for
+  // SPV_KHR_cooperative_matrix.
+  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+            class Type>
+  static CooperativeMatrix Load(RWStructuredBuffer<Type> data, uint32_t index,
+                                uint32_t stride);

+  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  static CooperativeMatrix Load(RWStructuredBuffer<Type> data, uint32_t index,
+                                uint32_t stride);

+  // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from